catdawg/Ez2DS/README.md

 #####Test program (e2dTester)

-**Dependencies**:
+Dependencies:

-Dependencies are only included for Win32 (since they work on MinGW and MSVC).
+Only included for Win32 (since they work on MinGW and MSVC).
 Unix users will have to install the dependencies.
 They are Glut (OpenGL also but it should be already there and DevIL.

-**CMake**:
+CMake:

 MinGW - Compiles on Netbeans, but not on CMake yet